15 Jun The Africa Centre: Our Journey So Far

 A brief history

 We were originally located at 38 King Street in Covent Garden, London.
-At our inaugural opening in 1964, the first president of Zambia, Dr Kenneth Kaunda, as well as a host of other dignitaries, were in attendance.
+At our inaugural opening in 1964, the first president of Zambia, Dr. Kenneth Kaunda, as well as a host of other dignitaries, were in attendance.
 The charity’s founding mission was “to be a flagship for Africa in Europe promoting the aspirations of Africa and its Diaspora; in particular to promote cultural, economic and socio-political initiatives in Britain and the rest of Europe that assist in the development of Africa”.

 A new vision

 Concerns about our future sustainability led to a difficult but necessary decision in 2013 to relocate.
-Sale of the leasehold on the Covent Garden property plus funding of £1.6 million from Arts Council England enabled us to secure the freehold of a four-storey former office building in Southwark, known as Gunpowder House.
+The sale of the leasehold on the Covent Garden property plus funding of £1.6 million from Arts Council England enabled us to secure the freehold of a four-storey former office building in Southwark, known as Gunpowder House.
 We fully relocated in 2016 and currently operate from two railway arches that we have 25-year leases on.

 In 2018, we secured a £1.6 million grant from the Mayor of London’s Good Growth Fund, to redevelop Gunpowder House.
 After an extensive tender process.